dumaurier/dumaurier.github.com/_posts/2017-05-01-css-grid-layout-off-canvas-navigation.markdown

 ## Accessibility, Interactions and JavaScript.

+**Note (May 11, 2017):** Heydon Pickering has a very thorough article on his Inclusive Components site on [Menus and Menu Buttons](https://inclusive-components.design/menus-menu-buttons/) that you should read when implementing this pattern.
+I will update this post to add things I missed in the next few days.

 Now that the basic grid is set up and the `main-nav` has been booted off to the side we need to provide the user with a button to display it.
 While it's possible to handle the visibility of an element with some clever CSS hacks is rarely a good idea.
 Unless you're using elements with baked in interaction like `<details>` and `<summary>` you'll need some JavaScript for the interactions and to properly handle accessibility.

 To start, I need an element to toggle the visibility of the menu.
 The only option for that is the humble `<button>` element.
 For this demo, I'm going to place the `<button>` in the `main-header`.